Ayub Bridge: History

-Before the bridges, the transport between Sukkur and Rohri was by boats and steamers.
-Boatman Mir Mohammad alias Miroo recalled how his father Yar Mohammad used to run a small service between Sukkur and Rohri till the early sixties.
+Prior to the Landsdowne and Ayub bridges being built, travel between Sukkur and Rohri relied entirely on boats and steamers.
+A local boatman Mir Mohammad, known as Miroo, said his father, Yar Mohammad, operated a small ferry service between the two towns until the early 1960s.
 “Very few people had cars or motorcycles at that time and therefore motor boats were the only way of communication.”
-Some people used to cross the River Indus by Lansdowne Bridge on bicycle.
-The train used to run in the center of the bridge and pedestrians and cyclists used the wooden walkways at both sides.
+Others crossed the Indus via the Lansdowne Bridge, often on bicycles.
+The railway ran along the centre of the bridge, while pedestrians and cyclists used the wooden walkways on either side.

-The fare for a single adult passenger was one anna (0.06 PKR) back in the day.
-They charged half for a child.
+The fare was one anna (0.06 PKR) for an adult passenger at that time, and half an anna for a child.

-The construction of Ayub Bridge started on 26 November 1959, and its foundation stone was laid on 9 December 1960, by the then minister of railways and communication, Khan FM Khan, Khan of Shewa.
-The Kaiser family, namely Iqbal Kaiser played a pivotal role in the funding and acquisition of engineering staff for the project.
+The construction of Ayub Bridge started on 26 November 1959, and its foundation stone was laid on 9 December 1960, by the then minister of railways and communication, Khan F.M.
+Khan, the Khan of Shewa.
+Iqbal Kaiser played a pivotal role in the funding and acquisition of engineering staff for the project.
 The contractor of the bridge was M/S Dorman Long Gammon of London, famous for Sydney Harbour Bridge in 1932.
 The consulting engineer was DB Steinman of New York – the man who reconstructed the famous Brooklyn Bridge in New York City.
 Field Marshal Mohammad Ayub Khan inaugurated the bridge on 6 May 1962.